R-1493/Tanznite-Backend-/README.md

   - Add Address Details, Update it and Delete it
   - Create Review, Update it and Delete it
 - **Product Management**

-  - Admin Create Gemstone & Jewelry
+  - Admin Create Gemstone & GemstoneShape & Jewelry
-  - Admin Update Gemstone & Jewelry
+  - Admin Update Gemstone & GemstoneShape & Jewelry
-  - Admin Delete Gemstone & Jewelry
+  - Admin Delete Gemstone & GemstoneShape & Jewelry
-  - Customer have a Filter Search By Name, Min Price, Max Price for both the Gemstone & Jewelry
+  - Customer have a Filter Search By Name, Min Price, Max Price for both the Gemstone & GemstoneShape & Jewelry
-  - Customer can Search with Pagination for both the Gemstone & Jewelry
+  - Customer can Search with Pagination for both the Gemstone & Shape & Jewelry

 - **Category Management**
   - Admin Create Category
   - Admin Update Category